SRA-VJTI/Wall-E/4_switch_controlled_motor_normal/readme.md

         <br/><br/>

 - ### **Working**
-    - switch_controlled_motor_normal takes input from LSA and runs the bot motors in Normal mode according to the input.
+    - takes input from LSA
+    - runs the bot motors in Normal mode according to the input.